What happens if you start doing SEO, asocial media, or Google Ads advertising, but you have no content? Or context?

 It’s All About the Content– But What Kinds of Content?

 Good content.
 Bad content.
 Controversial content.
-Illegal content.
-Hateful content.
-Sexually inappropriate content.
 Funny content.
-You name.
+Your name.
 It’s there.

 And if you nail it, you find amazingly helpful remarkable content.